MileHacker Logo

 Memorials & Reflection

-Commemorative sites throughout the area honor the tsunami victims, serving as solemn reminders of the past while also embodying hope for what lies ahead.
+Places of remembrance throughout the area honor the tsunami victims, serving as solemn reminders of the past while also embodying hope for what lies ahead.

 Legacy of Resilience

 The most recognized of these is the Police Boat T813 Tsunami Memorial, where a large Thai police patrol boat was carried 2 kilometers inland by the waves and is still there as a touching monument.
-The Tsunami Memorial Park at Baan Nam Khem a broader space for reflection and remembrance.
+The Tsunami Memorial Park at Baan Nam Khem a broader space for contemplation and remembrance.

 • The historical context of the tsunami impacts a visitor’s experience profoundly.